Drew is a pharmacist, a novelist, a blogger, and a social media copywriter. He keeps his creative juices flowing through music and reading.

 4. Healthy Eating

 Ever heard of the saying, “You are what you eat.”
 The saying might make sense to you, but the reality is most of you will only consider this as a mere passing thought.
-A good night's sleep is enough for you to forget things.
+A good night’s sleep is enough for you to forget it.

 So let me be firm with this.
 What you eat affects not only your general health but also your performance and creativity.

-Studies showed that eating processed foods loaded with high amounts of salt, sugar, and, trans fats causes our brain function to perform subpar.
+Studies showed that eating processed foods loaded with high amounts of salt, sugar, and trans-fats causes our brain function to perform subpar.
 It can also trigger lethargy.

 Eat smart and enjoy life.